Turbosmart's eBoost2

 Start by setting the gate pressure 5 PSI below the boost pressure achieved with the corresponding SP value.
 Bring the car onto boost and check whether there is a boost spike.
 If there is no boost spike and you want to increase the turbocharger’s response, you can increase the gate pressure until you get a spike, then reduce the gate pressure until the spike is gone.

-Alternatively, you can lower the gate pressure to change the ramp rate of boost.
-This can be used in situations where the rise in boost is too aggressive and causes undesirable wheel spin.
+Alternatively, you can lower the gate pressure to change the ramp rate of the boost.
+This can be used when the rise in boost is too aggressive and causes undesirable wheel spin.

 3. Set the Sensetivity